Orino1/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_mov is a script for moving all file with Upper case to tmp u 101-clean_emacs is a script that deletes all files in the current working directory that end with the character ~.
-102-tree is a script that creat 3 dir at once
+102-tree is a script that creat 3 dir at once 103-commas is a script that lists all the files and directories of the current directory, separated by commas (,).